Thomas Smallwood: Biography

 Smallwood and Torrey proceeded anyway with building an underground railroad network in Washington.
 They had two places that they collected deposits from for those that they helped travel along the Underground Railroad.
-This was necessary as he had to pay the teamster’s and any means of conveyances.
+This was necessary as he had to pay the teamsters and any means of conveyances.

 The fugitives they secreted north were mostly local slaves whom Torrey or Smallwood met in church, or whom Smallwood met through work at Navy Yard or through the literacy classes he taught.
 The two men recruited and guided escaped slaves while Smallwood's wife, Elizabeth Smallwood, and his landlady sometimes harbored the fugitives in Smallwood's Washington home.
 At least once, Captain John H. Goddard, the leader of Washington's police force and de facto antislavery patrol, searched the Smallwood household as a fugitive slave fled out the back door.
 The pair often paid local black men to assist them.
 They also relied on the help of a freedman, Jacob Gibbs, who ran an underground network in Baltimore.
 Smallwood also went to lengths to exclude from their new network people he felt were motivated by profit.